StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

 1. You aren't yet sure if you are able to / want to scale up your system and just want to try it out first
 1. The cost of devops time spent implementing control over your deployment architecture isn't worth the benefit textbanking has to your organization

 There are many ways to deploy software onto hardware and many cloud computing providers.
 In this set of documentation, we use Heroku and Amazon AWS.
 AWS is more work to setup than Heroku, but gives you more control over scaling and security.
 In our experience, a full stack engineer with 2+ yrs experience that includes AWS can set this up in 5 days.
-There is also a Spoke open source community is anchored in the Progressive Coders Network slack who can help with setup.
+There is also a Spoke open source community anchored in the Progressive Coders Network slack who can help with setup.

 If you're ok with less control, you can follow the instructions [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_HEROKU_DEPLOY.md) to deploy an instance of Spoke to Heroku